 Configure GCP Pub/Sub Topic IAM Bindings

-IAM bindings reference existing Pub/Sub topics and require appropriate IAM permissions in the GCP project.
+IAM resources reference existing Pub/Sub topics and require appropriate IAM permissions to modify access policies.
 The examples are intentionally small.
-Combine them with your own topic resources and identity management.
+Combine them with your own topic infrastructure and identity management strategy.

 Grant a role to multiple members at once